Home ยป Italian Desserts ยป Crostoli

 How to store crostoli.

 This recipe makes quite a few pastries but these last for several weeks if stored well.
 Be sure to use an airtight container.
-I prefer tupperware which has a good seal.
+I prefer Tupperware which has a good seal.
 Line the base of the container with baking paper so that is comes up the sides a little.
-This will minimise crostoli absorbing a “plastic” smell.
+This will minimize crostoli absorbing a “plastic” smell.
 Lay a sheet over the top as well before sealing with the lid.

 Plate of fried pastry cookies dusted with powdered sugar.